katcipis/sophia/notes/books/coders-at-work.md

 ### Perfect Solutions

-I identified myself with his strugles on the subject of how elegant a solution needs to be =)
+I identified myself with his struggles on the subject of how elegant a solution needs to be =)

 ```